arthuradriaens-code/Fe-Si/project/speculation/hardcodefractal/README.md

 17.1875% which is coincidentally close to a tenth of the golden ratio so maybe we're onto something (or I'm just hoping for a miracle 🫠)

+## Kaiju
+A fractal of 1024 atoms..., I don't think we have the computing power for this.
+But if we did the ratio of Si to other atoms is 0.1514 which is interesting.

+## Tip

+If you have a hard time visualizing this, go to (xcrysden) Display>Unit of repetition>Translational Assymetric Unit